 - Save the file.

-- Finally, make sure to flush your computer's DNS to ensure the new settings update.
+- Make sure to flush your computer's DNS to ensure the new settings update.

 - Restart your browser and try accessing your domain.